carriercomm/contracts/agreements/general.md

     4. This clause does not apply if it would violate the terms of a framework agreement of which this agreement forms a part.

+13. ### Third party rights

+    1. Nothing in this agreement is intended to confer rights on anyone other than you or OKF.

 14. ### Proper law

-    1. This agreement is governed by English law and the parties agree that any disputes arising from the agreement will be subject to the exclusive jurisdiction of the courts of England and Wales.
+    1. This agreement is governed by English law and any disputes arising from the agreement will be subject to the exclusive jurisdiction of the courts of England and Wales.

 15. ### Email